 When you are in Canada, you'll notice that it is more blue-collar than most other communities in America.
 36.38% of Canada’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Canada is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Canada who work in office and administrative support (24.29%), food service (12.60%), and business and financial occupations (10.03%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.78% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Canada telecommute to their jobs.
+Overall, about 7.78% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Canada’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.